Kushner and Ivanka Trump detail big tech stake, art and hundreds of millions in assets

 An important caveat: The disclosure documents make it impossible to calculate precise totals of personal income and wealth.
 They allow officeholders to disclose figures in ranges, such as "$100,000 to $1,000,000," and some disclosures are open ended like "over $50,000,000."

-The forms show that Ivanka Trump, who became an official White House employee in March, show that she collected more than $5 million in income from her businesses between January 1 and March 8.
+The forms show that Ivanka Trump, who became an official White House employee in March, collected more than $5 million in income from her businesses between January 1 and March 8.
 After that, the assets were placed into a trust worth more than $50 million.
 She continued to draw at least $1 million in income from that trust through May 31.

 Ivanka Trump also reports receiving $2.5 million in salary and severance from her father's business, the Trump Organization.
 She resigned from the company in January.